 Domaine Bousquet 2018 consists of Malbec, Cabernet Sauvignon, Sauvignon Blanc, and Pinot Gris.
 This high altitude Argentine Rosé from the Uco Valley uses only organically grown grapes, which results in a bright yet fresh fruity wine with flavors of strawberry, cherries, and peach.

 The 2017 Beronia Rosé features Garnache and Tempranillo mixed with a bit of Viura.
 The wine reminds me of Provence, so I call it Provence in Spain.
 One finds a crisp, bright, and fresh Rosé that emphasizes citrus, stone fruit, and florals.

 Finally, a yearly favorite is the 2017 Les Vignes de Bila-Haut Rosé Pays d’Oc.
-Blending Grenache, Syrah and Cinsault results in a wine exhibits flavors of strawberry, citrus and stone fruit with a spicy finish.
+Blending Grenache, Syrah and Cinsault resulting in a wine that exhibits flavors of strawberry, citrus, and stone fruit with a spicy finish.
 The wine is crisp yet maintains a lovely freshness.

 National Rosé Day

 Let us lift our glasses of Rosé and toast the marvels of Rosé as we celebrate National Rosé Day.
 Like the place that impacts each of us, a glass of wine like Rosé shapes our daily experiences.